oneclickorgs/one-click-orgs-deployment/HACKING.md

 * bundler gem ~> 1.0.0 (install with gem install bundler)
 * MySQL, including client libraries (e.g. libmysqlclient-dev on Debian)

-Additionally, on Debian:

-* ruby1.8-dev (to get mkmf.rb, which is not in the ruby1.8 package)
-* libopenssl-ruby1.8
-* libxml2
-* libxslt

 ### Optional libraries

 * [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/)